Explicit Hamiltonian representations of meromorphic connections and duality from different perspectives: a case study: Meromorphic connections in with an irregular pole at infinity

-{The} Hamiltonians are determined up to purely time dependent terms (i.e. independent of the Darboux coordinates) that do not modify the evolutions of the Darboux coordinates.
-In Theorem \ref{Defs}, these extra terms are chosen so that the fundamental symplectic two-form $\Omega$ admits an easier reduction (Theorem \ref{TheoNonTrivialEvolution}).
-However, this only determines the extra-terms up to an exact term $dG_0$ that we shall define later to match the Hamiltonian form evaluated at $\hbar=0$ with the Jimbo-Miwa-Ueno differential (Theorem \ref{PropJMUDifferential}).
-In order for the upcoming Theorem \ref{TheoNonTrivialEvolution} to hold (not up to purely time-dependent terms), the non-exact terms are chosen as follows:
+The Hamiltonians given in \autoref{DirectinHams} are determined up to purely time dependent terms (i.e. independent of the Darboux coordinates) that do not modify the evolutions of the Darboux coordinates in \autoref{Defs}.
+In \autoref{DirectinHams}, these purely time dependent terms are chosen (See \eqref{ConstantTermsHam}) so that the fundamental symplectic two-form $\Omega$ admits an easier reduction (\autoref{TheoNonTrivialEvolution}).
+However, this only determines the extra-terms up to an exact term $dG_0$ that we shall define later to match the Hamiltonian form evaluated at $\hbar=0$ with the Jimbo-Miwa-Ueno differential (\autoref{PropJMUDifferential}).